-Britain nears 20,000 coronavirus hospital deaths as response disappoints
+Britain nears grim milestone of 20,000 coronavirus hospital deaths

-LONDON (Reuters) - Nearly 20,000 people have died in hospital in Britain after testing positive for the new coronavirus, the latest data showed on Friday.
+LONDON (Reuters) - Close to 20,000 people have died in hospital in the United Kingdom after testing positive for the new coronavirus, data showed on Friday, as Britain approached a milestone it had hoped never to reach.

-Speculation mounted that Prime Minister Boris Johnson, who spent three nights in intensive care battling COVID-19 earlier this month, would soon get back to work after U.S. President Donald Trump said he “sounded incredible” on the phone.
+As the death toll rose relentlessly, speculation mounted that Prime Minister Boris Johnson, who himself spent three nights in intensive care battling COVID-19 earlier this month, would soon get back to work after U.S. President Donald Trump said he “sounded incredible” on the phone.

 Whenever Johnson does return, he will face the conundrum of how to come out of a lockdown that is destroying swathes of the economy, while avoiding a deadly second wave of infections.